cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 TAU: Ta..x; relay:relay multiaddress: {}; telegram:/t/...;
 IPFS private key sign TAU to proof, it is association. // verifier can decode siganture to get public key then hash to ipfs address -QM...; // tau address is the core
 };
-thread = "other sender address + tx nounce"; if thread equal self sender nounce, it is a new thread. msgJSON,1024;//{ "hello world", this is a message.}
+thread = "other sender address + tx nounce"; if thread equal self sender nounce, it is a new thread. otherwise, it is a seeding mark with comments, seeding with comments. // in app, we provide options for not seeding or delete seeding msgJSON,1024;//{ "hello world", this is a message.}
 attachmentRoot = newNode.hamp_put(1-10000, sections of data);
 Attachment Size,32;